LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 ### Specs

-- your code is all in `/app2`
+- Your code is all in `/app2`
-- your dependencies are all listed in `/app2/package.json`
+- Your dependencies are all listed in `/app2/package.json`
-- your can start your server with `npm start`
+- Your can start your server with `npm start`
-- your server should use `node` and `express`
+- Your server should use `node` and `express`
-- when you visit 'http://localhost:3000/' you see:
+- When you visit 'http://localhost:3000/' you see:
-  - the text "Welcome stranger!
+  - The text "Welcome stranger!
 Tell us about yourself?"
-  - a text input with the place holder "First name"
+  - A text input with the place holder "First name"
-  - a text input with the place holder "Last name"
+  - A text input with the place holder "Last name"
-  - a text input with the place holder "Favorite color"
+  - A text input with the place holder "Favorite color"
-  - a submit button with the text "That's me!"
+  - A submit button with the text "That's me!"
 - When you type your first name, last name and favorite color into the text fields and press "That's me!", the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
   - Example: If I enter "Ada", "Lovelace", "Green" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace I bet your favorite color is green".
 - If I reload the page I should still see the same text